vibhuyadav/beautiful-jekyll/aboutme.md

 - I rock a great sense of humor
 - I'm extremely loyal
+- I would take you to exciting places
 - I could at times bore you to death.
-At that point you would wish you had not seen the above two points
+At that point you would wish you had not seen the above the points

 What else do you need?

-### my history
+### My History

-To be honest, it is would'nt be any different then yours unless you are some crackhead.
+To be honest, it is would'nt be any different than yours.
+All of us go through similar stuff yet we think we are different.
+Let's leave this open for discussion at the table.